Frances O'Connor

-Frances Ann O'Connor (born 12 June 1967) is a British–born Australian actress and director.
-She is best known for her roles in the films Mansfield Park, Bedazzled, A.I.
+Frances Ann O'Connor (born 12 June 1967) is a British-Australian actress and director.
+She appears in roles in the films Mansfield Park, Bedazzled, A.I.
 Artificial Intelligence, The Importance of Being Earnest, and Timeline.
-O'Connor has won an AACTA Award for her performance in Blessed, and also earned two Golden Globe Award nominations for her performances in Madame Bovary and The Missing.
-In 2022, her debut feature as writer and director, Emily was released.
+In television, she had main roles in Shark Bay, Mr Selfridge, Cleverman, Troy: Fall of a City, and The End, and had a recurring role in Wednesday.
+O'Connor won an AACTA Award for her performance in Blessed, and also earned two Golden Globe Award nominations for her performances in Madame Bovary and The Missing.
+In 2022, her debut feature as writer and director Emily was released.

 Early life

-O'Connor was born in Wantage, at the time part of Berkshire, England, to a pianist mother and nuclear physicist father; her family moved to Perth, Australia, when she was two years old.
+O'Connor was born in Wantage, at the time part of Berkshire, England, to a pianist mother and nuclear physicist father; her family moved to Perth, Western Australia, when she was two years old.
 She is the middle of five children, with one older brother, one older sister, and two younger sisters.
 O'Connor was raised Roman Catholic, and attended the Mercedes College in Perth.
 She then went on to attend the Western Australian Academy of Performing Arts and earned a Bachelor of Arts degree in literature from Curtin University in Western Australia.

 Career

+Not long after graduating from WAAPA in late 1992, O'Connor joined the supporting cast of television drama series Law of the Land as Marissa Green.
+She also appeared in the Melbourne Theatre Company's production of The Dutch Courtesan in June 1993, followed by a production of Much Ado About Nothing with Hugo Weaving and Pamela Rabe in August 1993.
 O'Connor made her film debut in Emma-Kate Croghan's critically acclaimed independent romantic comedy Love and Other Catastrophes (1996).
 She received her first AACTA Award for Best Actress in a Leading Role nomination for her performance in the film.
 In 1997, she had the leading role in Kiss or Kill, and starred opposite Cate Blanchett and Richard Roxburgh in Thank God He Met Lizzie.
 In 1999, O'Connor starred as Fanny Price in the British romantic comedy-drama Mansfield Park.
 The film also received favourable reviews from critics.
 The following year, O'Connor earned a Golden Globe Award nomination for her performance as Emma Bovary in the film Madame Bovary.

-In 2000, O'Connor began her career in Hollywood with a role in the comedy film Bedazzled, a remake of the 1967 film of the same name.
-She starred opposite Brendan Fraser and Elizabeth Hurley.
+In 2000, O'Connor began her Hollywood career with a role in the remake with Brendan Fraser and Elizabeth Hurley of the 1967 British film Bedazzled.
 The following year, she had a leading role in the Steven Spielberg science fiction drama A.I.
-Artificial Intelligence.
-She was nominated for a Saturn Award for Best Actress for her performance in the film.
-In 2002, she starred alongside Rupert Everett, Colin Firth, and Judi Dench in the romantic comedy-drama The Importance of Being Earnest, directed by Oliver Parker and based on Oscar Wilde's classic play.
+Artificial Intelligence, earning her a nomination for a Saturn Award for Best Actress.
+In 2002, she starred alongside Rupert Everett, Colin Firth and Judi Dench in the romantic comedy-drama The Importance of Being Earnest, directed by Oliver Parker and based on Oscar Wilde's classic play.
 In 2003, O'Connor starred opposite Paul Walker in the science fiction film Timeline, which bombed at the box office.